gensecaihq/kubekavach/MANUAL.md

 *   `-n, --namespace`: The Kubernetes namespace to scan.
 If not specified, all namespaces will be scanned.
 *   `--kubeconfig`: Path to your kubeconfig file.
 If not specified, the default kubeconfig will be used.

+**Security Note:** When configuring Kubernetes access for KubeKavach, adhere to the principle of least privilege.
+Grant only the necessary permissions for KubeKavach to perform its scanning and replay functions.
+Avoid using highly privileged credentials (e.g., cluster-admin) unless absolutely required for specific operations.

 **Example:**

 ```bash